oshaughnessy/maysl.soccer/_pages/rules.md

 ### When to Borrow Players

-* Borrow just enough players to fill your field positions, but not enough for substitutes (see the team-size table below).
+* Borrow just enough players to fill your field positions, but not enough for substitutes unless heat conditions dictate otherwise (see the team-size table below).
 * Borrow players to support your team, not to add new scoring prowess.
   Consider adding them as defenders or a goalkeeper rather than offense goal-makers.